-As airlines place more and more restrictions -- and fees -- on checked luggage, packing lightly has gone from lifestyle choice to necessity.
-Luggage manufacturers are responding with versatile new bags that weigh significantly less than older models, meaning you can pack more and still avoid weight surcharges.
-Meanwhile, we're seeing a trend toward more and more one-bag travelers getting by with nothing but a single carry-on, sometimes for a week or more at a time.
+As airlines place more and more restrictions -- and fees -- on checked luggage, packing lightly and relying on carry-on bags has gone from being a lifestyle choice to a necessity.
+Luggage manufacturers are responding with versatile new bags that weigh significantly less than older models, yet offer every available square inch of volume that the airlines will allow for carry-ons, meaning you can pack more and still end up with a bag that fits in the overhead compartment.